Drinking cup (kylix)

 Ceramic, Red Figure

 The tondo of this large kylix depicts a youthful hoplite who is preparing to depart for battle by arming himself in a domestic setting.
 He looks to his spear, which he holds in his right hand.
 Also at his right side is either a stool or a klismos with his Chalcidian helmet on a patterned cushion.
 He wears a chitoniskos and himation, greaves, and a fillet on his head.
-He holds a large shield, which is decorated with a shield device of a centaur wielding a bow, and it features a shield apron with a scalloped or fringed edge.
+He holds a large shield, which is decorated with a shield device of a centaur wielding a branch, and it features a shield apron with a scalloped or fringed edge.
 This addition would protect the legs of the hoplite from arrows and other similar weapons.

 Exterior side A: A group of warriors prepare for battle.
 The one at left, already wearing a cuirass, takes a shield down from the wall.
 He also wears a diadem and greaves.
 To his left, a shield and helmet are propped up.
 Facing him, a boy dressed as a Scythian archer with a long floppy hat and Thracian boots bends over his bow; his quiver is strapped to his waist.
 To his right another helmet and shield lean against a wall.
 Three fragmentary figures wearing greaves are on the right.
 A shield can be seen with the shield device of a horse.
 On the far right the base of a stele can be seen.